ralna/RALFit/libRALFit/doc/common/inform.rst

 .. |status| replace:: gives the exit status of the subroutine.
-See Section~\ref{hslerrors} for details.
+See :ref:`errors` for details.

 .. |error_message| replace:: holds the error message corresponding to the exit status.